candenizkocak/THYAO-Price-Prediction/README.md

 # THYAO Stock Price Prediction

+Note: Plotly visualizations are not supported on Github, please use "Open in Colab" button in Jupyter notebooks.

 This repository contains a stock price prediction project for THYAO (Turkish Airlines) using various techniques, including Recurrent Neural Networks (RNN), Long Short-Term Memory (LSTM), and Gated Recurrent Unit (GRU) models.

 ## Overview